rqkun/void_pet/README.md

 - **News Updates**: Check news, stream announcements, updates.
 - **Riven mods Auction Checkup**: Check real-time market prices for rivens, including auctions and buyouts.
 - **User-Friendly Interface**: Built with Streamlit for an intuitive, lightweight, and responsive user experience.
+- **Discord Bot Integration**: Run a bot for integrating with Discord.

 ---